https://connectedfamilies.org/equipping-kids-calm-self-regulation/

 Emotional regulation is when you understand, evaluate and even problem-solve what you are feeling.

-Emotional regulation involves the skills to answer these questions:
+Emotional regulation involves the skills to answer these questions (after you are calm):

 Sensory activities do two important things: